Shirin Darasha

 Shirin Framroze Darasha (27 December 1938 – 2 May 2012) headed the J.B.
 Petit High School For Girls as the School Principal for over three decades, from 1973 – 2007.
 A renowned Indian educator, playwright and feminist, she challenged many stereotypes and traditions in Indian society.
 She had strong views on the importance of "joy" during childhood.
 She was not in favour of the excessive work-load and homework fetish that continued to dominate the Indian educational scene.
 She took issue with the prevalent view that girls were at a disadvantage apropos of mathematics and sciences.
 Darasha maintained that in a nurturing environment where they were not set up to fail in comparison with boys, girls would flourish and blossom.
 Her creative use of drama in education was an extension of her enduring interest in the stage – as playwright, producer and director.
 Over the years, Darasha established herself as a distinct and passionate figure in the field of female education in India.

-Early life and background
+Early life and education

 Shirin Darasha was born to a Parsi family and raised in Bombay, India.

 On graduating (matriculation) from Queen Mary School, Bombay she attended St. Xavier's College, Mumbai, studying for a Bachelor's in Psychology.
-On completion, she studied further to earn her master's degree in Psychology, also from Bombay University.
+On completion, she studied further to earn her master's degree in psychology, also from Bombay University.
 To pursue further studies abroad, Shirin Darasha was awarded the Fulbright scholarship.
-She completed her master's degree in Education from East-West Center, Hawaii.
+She completed her master's degree in education from East-West Center, Hawaii.